 What: FREE Household Hazardous Waste Drop-Off Event – including e-waste

-Due to the mandatory shelter in place order for Alameda County, the March 28, 2020 Bulky Block Party is cancelled.
+Due to the mandatory shelter in place order for Alameda County, the Bulky Block Party is cancelled until further notice.
 DO NOT BRING MATERIALS.
 Unlawful dumping will be cited.
 Status of future dates will be determined as the situation changes.
-You may still schedule a bulky pickup service at your home.

 When you fill your grey container with recyclables, and put your food scraps and food-soiled paper in the green container, it is always important to avoid contamination.
 Remove wires and ribbons from wreaths and flower arrangements before composting.
 Metallic or glitter gift wrap, bags and boxes should be put in the trash when they can no longer be reused.

 When you keep trash and problem materials out of the Compost and Recycling, you are giving a gift of safety to sorting workers, and a gift of quality resources to our earth and our economy.